jon-jacky/Piety/README.md

 from [other projects](doc/utilities.md), but I expect the resulting system would be larger and harder to understand than Piety.

-## Python Versions ##

-Piety is written in Python 3 since June 2015.
-Earlier work is saved in this repository in the *python2* tag.
-The conversion is described [here](doc/python3.md).
-Piety now requires Python 3.5.

 ## Tested Platforms ##

-Through November 2023, the Piety software was only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
+Through November 2023, the abandoned *master* branch Piety software was only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
 It ran in the Mac OS Terminal, through version 2.6.2 (361.2).
 It ran on CPython downloaded from python.org, through version 3.9.0.

 Beginning in December 2023, Piety development moved to Linux